 Bespoke cabinetry is brilliant for creating storage that is specifically tailored to your needs.
 Think about adding a full wall of large units in your living room.

-A TV in the middle surrounded by storage is a practical solution and can be softened with the addition of books and favourite pieces.
+A TV in the middle surrounded by storage is a practical solution and can be softened with the addition of books and favorite pieces.
 Put some storage, such as DVDs, paperwork, books, behind doors and try lighting open shelves and niches for more decorative items.

 'A fitted unit will provide 30 to 40 per cent more storage than a comparable free-standing piece, but the size of the units you choose should depend entirely on the space.
 Avoid anything too bulky in a small room,’ says Barbara Genda, founder, Barbara Genda Bespoke Furniture.